pthub/tidydata/CodeBook.md

 1. Load all the files into data tables.
 2. Enrich the "activity" tables with the activity labels
 3. Label all the datatables
+4. Extract the "mean" and "std" columns/features
-4. Merge all the tables by column and row into a tidy dataset containing subject, activity and a list of features.
+5. Merge all the tables by column and row into a tidy dataset containing subject, activity and a list of features.
-5. Melt the dataset by ids and measurement variables
+6. Melt the dataset by ids and measurement variables
-6. Create a second independent data table with the average of each variable by subject and activity.
+7. Create a second independent data table with the average of each variable by subject and activity.
-7. Write out the datatable to a file.
+8. Write out the datatable to a file.

 ##Script Output